If I’m Injured on the Job in Florida, Should I File for Workers’ Compensation or Sue for Personal Injury?

 - The worker was injured due to the negligent conduct of someone other than his or her employer or a co-worker.

-Under those circumstances, an injured employee might be able pursue a personal injury lawsuit against their employer or a negligent third party, but generally speaking, most workers are barred from suing an employer for a workplace injury, as long as they are covered by workers’ compensation insurance.
+Under those circumstances, an injured employee might be able to pursue a personal injury lawsuit against their employer or a negligent third party.
+Generally speaking, though, most workers are barred from suing an employer for a workplace injury, as long as they are covered by workers’ compensation insurance.